rtavenar/hdr/content/parts/01/ot.md

 similar features.
-As an important feature of FGW, by relying on a sum of (inter- and intra-)vertex-to-vertex distances, it can handle structured data with continuous attributed or discrete labeled nodes (depending on the definition of $d$) and can also be computed even if the graphs have different numbers of nodes.
+As an important feature of FGW, by relying on a sum of (inter- and intra-)vertex-to-vertex distances, it can handle structured data with continuous attributed or discrete labeled vertices (depending on the definition of $d$) and can also be computed even if the graphs have different numbers of nodes.

-We have shown in {% cite vayer:hal-02174322 %} that FGW retains the following
+We have shown in {% cite vayer:hal-02174322 %} that FGW holds the following
 properties:

 * it defines a metric for $q=1$ and a semi-metric for $q >1$;